Public Management

 Delivery Method

 This part-time programme is delivered through a flexible learning model and can be taken from anywhere in the country.
-Students attend scheduled seminars at the IPA and study a range of course material.
+Teaching, over four modules, combines online and in-person sessions.

 Entry Requirements